 • How much money you could get in a cash-out refinance.

-Many cash-out refinance lenders require borrowers to retain 20% equity after the refinance.
+Many cash-out refinance lenders require borrowers to retain 15% to 20% equity after the refinance.

 Wondering which type of refinance you need?

-If you’re buying a home with a conventional loan, you can’t skip the valuation process altogether, but you might be able to qualify for these alternatives to a traditional appraisal:
+If you’re refinancing a home with a conventional loan, you can’t skip the valuation process altogether, but you might be able to qualify for these alternatives to a traditional appraisal:

 • Value acceptance.
 Formerly known as an “appraisal waiver,” this is when the lender uses a database of existing information about the home to provide an estimated value.
-That value is then accepted without the need to confirm it with an appraisal.
+The lender accepts that value without the need to confirm it with an appraisal.

 • Value acceptance plus property data.
-This option skips the need for an appraisal and appraiser, but still depends on property data collected in person by a third-party professional who is trained to assess the interior and exterior of a home.
+This option eliminates the need for an appraisal and appraiser, relying instead on property data collected in person by a third-party professional trained to assess the interior and exterior of a home.

 • Hybrid appraisal.
 A hybrid appraisal involves collaboration between a property data collector and an appraiser.
 The appraiser doesn’t visit the home in person, so this method is only allowed in special cases.